zekenaulty/ng-cordova/readme.md

 When I say loose, I mean I didn't actually read this, but skimmed it for fact checking... key points are the device ready hook and final steps of setup to configure build path

-You will need to run: "ng g application MyApp" as this boiler plate only provides a angular workspace with integrated cordova.
+You will need to run: "ng g application MyApp" as this boiler plate only provides an angular workspace with integrated cordova.